Jonadler1/Topic-Modeling-Techniques-/README.md

-transcripts taken from the recorded session), this study thus aims to evaluate and compare the performance of three topic modeling techniques, namely, LDA, LSA, and BERTopic on a common dataset (20 Newsgroups) and on the recorded session transcripts corpus.
+transcripts taken from the recorded session), this study thus aims to evaluate and compare the performance of three topic modeling techniques, namely, Latent Dirichlet Allocation (LDA), Latent Semantic Analysis (LSA), and BERTopic on a common dataset (20 Newsgroups) and on the recorded session transcripts corpus.